shreyaslad/flame/README.md

 `kernel`: "frontend" code for the kernel

+`include`: header files for libc

-`libc`: useful header files and functions
+`libc`: useful functions

 ## License

 This project is licensed under the MIT License.
+You should have recieved a copy of it along with this software.